mouseless/learn-css/README.md

 We use operators to calculate a new value based on a property.
 For example, we calculate the new value by increasing/decreasing the height of the element we give style.
 See [style.scss](sass/style.scss) for an example usage.

+### Watch

+When we use `--watch`, we instantly reflect the change we made in `style.scss` file.
+There is no need to generate `css` again for each change.